5 Ratings

 Gokyo Lake / Ri Trek can be trekked all in all seasons (whole year), however sometimes around mid-winter(Around January), heavy snowfall can make the trekking routes uncomfortable and in the Rainy season(June July, and mid-august) the continuous rain may affect the flights for Lukla.
 In the winter seasons(December, January, and February) temperature may drop up to -20°C at night and around 10°C in the daytime.
 Likewise in the summer season (June-July-August), the temperature goes up to 15°C on days and 0°C at night time.

-The best season for Gokyo Lake / Ri Trek is Autumn(September, October, and November) and Spring (March, April, and May) in this season the views from the mountains are very clear, with beautiful mountain flower blossoms most of the places, fewer chances of rain and heavy snow.
+The best seasons for Gokyo Lake / Ri Trek are Autumn(September, October, and November) and Spring (March, April, and May) in this season the views from the mountains are very clear, with beautiful mountain flower blossoms most of the places, fewer chances of rain and heavy snow.
 During the day, temperatures in lower altitudes (around Namche Bazaar) can range from 10°C to 15°C (50°F to 59°F).
 As you ascend, temperatures can drop to around 0°C to 5°C (32°F to 41°F).

 Gokyo Lake Trek Cost (Price)